code-matt/gabby_voice_assistant/README.md

 <li>pod 'MVSpeechSynthesizer'</li>
 <li>pod 'CircleProgressBar', '~> 0.3'</li>
 </ul>
+This is the first conversion of ApiAI from its Objective-C to Rubymotion(RMQ/Redpotion really) from what I can tell.
+I crash trying to use VAD(voice auto detect) for commit so that needs some help.

-<p>I have plans to expand this with IBM watson image recognition as well
+<p>My idea is to expand this and use IBM watson image recognition as well
-as knowledge.
-The idea is that a user logs in and over time as they as questions and tell gabby things, it builds a database that is personalized to them.
+as knowledge,walfram alpha etc etc...
+The idea is that a user logs in and over time as they as questions and tell gabby things, grows and builds connections personalized to that user.
 Also started experimenting with personalized actions.. right now Gabby can click a mouse lol.</p>